xamarin/xamarin-forms-samples/XAML/MarkupExtensions/README.md

 ---
 name: Xamarin.Forms - Markup Extensions
-description: This sample demonstrates how to use the various XAML markup extensions and how to create your own.
+description: "This sample demonstrates how to use the various XAML markup extensions and how to create your own #ui"
 page_type: sample
 languages:
 - csharp